peijin94/LOFAR-Sun-tools/paper.md

     orcid: 0000-0000-0000-0000
     equal-contrib: true
     affiliation: "1, 2" # (Multiple affiliations must be quoted)
-  - name: LOFAR Solar and Space Weather KSP
+  - name: LOFAR SSWKSP
     equal-contrib: true # (This is how you can denote equal contributions between multiple authors)

 affiliations:
- - name: NJIT
+ - name: Center for Solar-Terrestrial Research, New Jersey Institute of Technology, Newark, NJ, USA
    index: 1
- - name: UCAR
+ - name: Cooperative Programs for the Advancement of Earth System Science, University Corporation for Atmospheric Research, Boulder, CO, USA
    index: 2
 date: 02 December 2023
 bibliography: paper.bib